Los Angeles records more than 300 mudslides during storm that has drenched Southern California

 LOS ANGELES (AP) — One of the wettest storms in Southern California history began to ease up on Tuesday after bombarding Los Angeles with nearly half of its seasonal rainfall in just two days.
-Although the rain was tapering off, forecasters warned of the ongoing threat of potentially deadly landslides.
+Although the rain was tapering off, the storm had already caused more than 300 mudslides, and officials warned that there could be more.

 The slow-moving storm that parked itself over the region on Monday and dumped a record amount of rain on sections of the nation's second-largest city could linger into Wednesday, the National Weather Service said.
 Scattered showers and possible thunderstorms were expected to bring light to moderate rain to the region, but some places could get brief yet fierce downpours that could dump up ton an inch (roughly 2.5 centimeters) of rain in an hour.